robincodex/win-task-dialog-for-rust/README.md

 # Windows Task Dialog For Rust

-Simply call the Win32 API `TaskDialogIndirect`.
+Simply call the Win32 API `TaskDialogIndirect` in Rust.

 # Dependencies